hashicorp/nomad/website/source/api/json-jobs.html.md

 - `Meta` - Annotates the job with opaque metadata.

-- `ParameterizedJob` - Specifies the job as a paramterized job such that it can be dispatched against.
+- `ParameterizedJob` - Specifies the job as a parameterized job such that it can be dispatched against.
 The `ParamaterizedJob` object supports the following
   attributes: